PolymerLabs/arcs/shell/docs/glossary.md

 ## **Context** ![Internal](images/internal.png)

-Set of all slots and Arcs (and their Views) that are available to the Arcs runtime and more specifically to the Strategizer for composing new user journeys.
+Set of all slots and Arcs (and their Stores) that are available to the Arcs runtime and more specifically to the Strategizer for composing new user journeys.
 At the extreme outset, the context contains the set of all websites that exist on the web.
 More locally, the context contains a user's current location, open tabs, today's calendar entries, browsing history, …

 Changes to the context can trigger existing Arcs and recipes to run and propose suggestions to the user.
 Context changes may also trigger the strategizer to propose new recipes and Arcs.